-Switzerland is a relatively safe country with rather low levels of violence and insecurity.
-However, students should observe caution as they would in any big city, particularly in the evening hours.
+Switzerland is a relatively safe country with a rather low level of violence and insecurity.
+However,

-In general, during the entire duration of the program and especially during the academic excursions, students should avoid walking alone at night.
+In general, during the entire duration of the program and especially during the academic excursions, students have to avoid walking alone at night.

 Passports, credit cards, money, and other valuable items should be carried in a safety belt or pocket under the clothes, and you should make copies of important documents and store them separately.
 We strongly recommend that you bring a travel belt/safety belt.